Exchange Teams Up with Comcast NBCUniversal to Provide Service Members with Free Streaming of the 2022 Winter Olympics

-USA!
-USA!
-Service members and honorably discharged Veterans can stream NBCUniversal’s coverage of the Beijing Olympic Winter Games from their personal devices and computers through ShopMyExchange.com.
+DALLAS AND NEW YORK – Service members and honorably discharged Veterans worldwide will again enjoy free access to NBCUniversal’s full streaming coverage of the 2022 Olympic Winter Games, courtesy of the Army & Air Force Exchange Service and Comcast NBCUniversal.
+Military members will be able to stream all the action from the Beijing Games using their personal devices and computers through ShopMyExchange.com.
+The Winter Olympics take place Feb.
+3 – 20.

+Through this arrangement, U.S. service members and honorably discharged Veterans worldwide can stream more than 2,100 hours of events, a record for a Winter Olympics, using NBCOlympics.com and the NBC Sports app, via authentication.
+Top stories and moments, as well as live streams of select practice and warm-up sessions, extensive video content including event recaps, highlights, viral moments, interviews and more, will be featured throughout the games.

+“We’re excited to once again team with Comcast NBCUniversal to bring the Olympics to service members and their families, wherever they are called to serve,” said Air Force Chief Master Sgt.
+Kevin Osby, the Exchange’s senior enlisted advisor.
+“The Olympics are like no other event, and we’re pleased to play a part in helping our military community cheer on Team USA.”

 |Date Taken: